threatspec/threatspec/README.md

 Examples:

 * `@accepts file is read by system users to MyApp:Configuration with only admin users have system access`
-* `@accepts data breach of publicly available information to MyApp:AWS:S3:CustomerData with low chance of bucket is discovered by attacker` (BAD IDEA!!)
+* `@accepts data breach of publicly available information to MyApp:AWS:S3:CustomerData with low chance of bucket is discovered by attacker`
 * `@accepts #api_info_diclosure to MyService:/api with version information isn't sensitive`

 ```